 Every bedroom deserves a comfortable sitting area, even if it is only a chair tucked in the corner.
 But this lovely vintage sitting spot from designer Emily Henderson does it right.
 Even in an overall contemporary setting, a vintage chair is an excellent choice.Continue to 25 of 25 below.

 25 of 25

-Think industrial, minimalist or highly contemporary are your only choices when decorating a converted loft, or a rugged space with exposed brick walls?
+Think industrial, minimalist, or highly contemporary are your only choices when decorating a converted loft, or a rugged space with exposed brick walls?
 Then take a look at the lovely vintage bedroom shown here.
-What a great way to soften a space that might otherwise be cold and uncomfortable.
+Vintage style is a great way to soften a space that might otherwise be cold and uncomfortable.